Is your family plagued with stress or health problems? Does your family proudly claim to be couch potatoes?

 - Get more sleep.
 Children need between 9-11 hours and adults need on average 7-9 hours.
 Inadequate sleep leads to greater appetite, weight gain and lethargy

 - Have fun.
 Fitness shouldn’t be boring or feel like drudgery.
 If it does that you haven’t found the right activities.
 Some of us prefer activities that we can do alone.
-Some of us need the watchful eye of a coach.
-Some of us prefer team settings.
+There is also some of us need the watchful eye of a coach.
+Others prefer team settings.
 Fitness activities should be something that we look forward to.

 This year, set a few goals for creating a healthier family.